Cherry Valentine: Death

 Iconic: The Cherry Valentine Memorial Concert was held at the Clapham Grand in London.

 Ward died at his residence in the north London district of Hornsey on 18 September 2022, at the age of 28.
 A coroner's inquest on 9 February 2023 recorded Ward's death as suicide by hanging.
 Following the announcement of his death, many Drag Race contestants paid tribute to him, including fellow series 2 contestants Asttina Mandella, A'Whora, Bimini Bon-Boulash, Ellie Diamond, Ginny Lemon, Joe Black, Lawrence Chaney, Sister Sister, Tayce, and Tia Kofi, as well as Baga Chipz, Cheryl Hole, Priyanka, Sum Ting Wong, and The Vivienne.
 RuPaul described Ward as a "bright star and a lovely person" who would "always be in [their] hearts", and Drag Race judge Michelle Visage said Ward was "one of a kind with a laugh as big as [his] heart".

 A series 4 episode of Drag Race UK featured an in memoriam segment following the regular credits, the Cherry's Legacy Fundraiser on GoFundMe exceeded its £10,000 goal, and the organisers of RuPaul's DragCon UK announced that a condolence book would be dedicated to Cherry Valentine.
 In October 2022, Cherry Valentine's production company Throne Events announced a memorial concert to be held at Clapham Grand in London in November.
 Tickets to Iconic: The Cherry Valentine Memorial Concert were made available at no cost, with donations benefitting his legacy fund and mental health charities.
 The livestreamed concert featured performances by Drag Race UK contestants Elektra Fence and Joe Black, as well as the group Traveller Pride.
 Attendees had the chance to pay their respects by scattering rose petals around Cherry Valentine's entrance look on the show.
-In 2024, Tia Kofi paid tribute to Cherry Valentine on series 2 of RuPaul's Drag Race: UK vs. the World, by wearing an outfit inspired by the latter's red promo look for Drag Race UK.
+In 2024, Tia Kofi paid tribute to Cherry Valentine in the second series of RuPaul's Drag Race: UK vs. the World, by wearing an outfit inspired by the latter's red promo look for Drag Race UK.